Zero-Effort Image-to-Music Generation: An Interpretable RAG-based VLM Approach: Experiment

 To implement our framework, we utilize the latest open-source model, Keye-8B \cite{kwaikeyeteam2025kwaikeyevltechnicalreport}, as the Vision Language Model (VLM).
 For the multi-modal CLIP component, we employ LongCLIP \cite{zhang2024longclip}, and we use MidiCaps \cite{melechovsky2024midicaps} as the external database, which contains 168,385 MIDI music files paired with descriptive text captions.
 The experiments were conducted using the PyTorch framework \cite{paszke1912pytorch} on a server running Ubuntu 22.04.5 LTS, equipped with an Intel(R) Xeon(R) Gold 6133 CPU @ 2.50 GHz and one NVIDIA A100 GPU.

-To evaluate the proposed method, we follow the experimental design outlined by \cite{tan2020automated}, incorporating both human and machine evaluations using the same testing images \cite{you2016building}.
-For human evaluation, we ask 31 participants to assess three image-music pairs for each method (informed consent was obtained), scoring them from 1 to 7 based on the following metrics inspired by \cite{wang2025vision,li2025survey}: (i) music quality level, including overall quality, melody, rhythm, authenticity, and harmony; (ii) music-image consistency, encompassing overall correspondence, semantic consistency, and emotional consistency.
-For machine evaluation, we adopt the paradigm of LLMs for judgment.
-Specifically, we utilize the latest multi-modal LLM, Grok4 \cite{grok}, and pose the same questions to it that human participants answer, converting the music into ABC notation for input into Grok4.
-Additionally, we utilize the latest music evaluation benchmark method, SongEval \cite{yao2025songeval}, to assess music quality in terms of coherence, musicality, memorability, clarity, and naturalness.

-As noted by \cite{tian2025xmusic}, there are very few open-source I2M methods available, particularly for symbolic music generation.
-Since we require music to be formatted in ABC notation for evaluation with the LLM, audio-based methods may introduce errors and biases.
-Consequently, we follow \cite{tian2025xmusic} in selecting the open-source Synesthesia \cite{tan2020automated} as our benchmark, along with a variant of Mozart's Touch \cite{li2025mozart}, utilizing the LLM to replace the music generator and enabling the generation of symbolic music in ABC notation.
-Additionally, we conduct a series of ablation studies to explore the efficacy of our proposed multi-modal RAG method and music refinement mechanism through machine evaluation.
-The primary reason we omit these ablation study from human evaluation is that increasing the number of comparative methods complicates data collection and may discourage user participation, as longer questionnaires can lead to fatigue and confusion among participants.
+To validate the proposed method, we aim to compare our approach with existing ones.
+However, as noted by \cite{tian2025xmusic}, there are very few open-source I2M methods available, particularly for symbolic music generation.
+Since we require music to be formatted in ABC notation for evaluation with the language model LLM, audio-based methods may introduce errors and biases.
+Consequently, we follow \cite{tian2025xmusic} in selecting the open-source Synesthesia \cite{tan2020automated} as our benchmark.
+This method utilizes ResNet18 \cite{he2016deep} for image encoding, which serves as a prompt for RNN \cite{RNN} or Transformer \cite{vaswani2017attention} to generate music.
+Moreover, to demonstrate the superior performance of our method, we include a comparison with the latest State-Of-The-Art (SOTA) approach, Mozart's Touch \cite{li2025mozart}.
+This method first employs a caption generation model for image description and then inputs the description into a music generation method with LLM refinement.
+For fairness, we align the settings and module selections with our method.
+Moreover, we conduct a series of ablation studies to explore the efficacy of our proposed multi-modal RAG method and music refinement mechanism.
+In the experiment, we adhere to the experimental design outlined by \cite{tan2020automated}, incorporating both machine and human evaluations using the testing images from \cite{you2016building}.

-The experimental results are presented in Tables \ref{tab:human}, \ref{tab:machine}, and \ref{tab:songeval}.
-It is evident that our method achieves the highest scores across almost all metrics, indicating its superior performance compared to previous methods.
-The machine evaluation by the VLM (Table \ref{tab:machine}) and the SongEval benchmark (Table \ref{tab:songeval}) further demonstrate the efficacy of the proposed multi-modal RAG and self-refinement mechanisms through an ablation study, where our method consistently scores higher with their assistance.